-To determine the total score of the 2007 business objectives the Compensation Committee assessed the Company's performance against the various objectives.
-The Committee determined the Company exceeded objective 1, primarily as a result of: advancements in the design of various required PicoP subsystems; successful demonstration of prototypes to prospective customers and supply chain partners at industry forums in 2007 and early 2008; retiring certain technical risks on electronic subsystems; securing certain supply chain partners; and exceeding intellectual property portfolio related objectives.
-The Committee determined that the Company only substantially met objective 2 as a result of: generating commercial contract revenue slightly below plan and having a delay in launching ROV which was offset by slightly exceeding government contract funding for maturing the Company's eyewear technology.
-Objective 2 was also deemed to be only substantially met because the customer contracts in the consumer and automotive segments secured in 2007 were limited to development stage contracts.
-The Committee determined that the Company met objective 3 as a result of its success in meeting planned deliverables under its various customer contracts.
+To determine the total score of the 2008 business objectives the Compensation Committee assessed the Company's performance against the various objectives.
+The Committee determined the Company only partially met objective 1, primarily as a result of delays in the availability of green lasers for use in both the accessory and embedded PicoP.
+The Company was, however, able to secure manufacturing agreements for the accessory and embedded PicoP, commence discussions with prospective customers regarding the embedded PicoP and make advances in the definition and maturation the PicoP platform.
+The Committee determined that the Company only partially met objective 2 because despite delivering on two customer contracts and completing head-up display prototypes, the Company was unable to secure desired long-term customers due to instability in the automotive sector of the economy and unavailability of green lasers.
+The Committee determined that the Company substantially met objective 3 as a result of its success in meeting planned deliverables under its government contracts, which was offset by entering into a contract that will result in commercial product, but not in the target timeframe, and partial progress in development of a proprietary optics product.
 The Committee determined the Company only partially met objective 4, primarily as a result of the shortfall in bar code scanner revenues from plan, which resulted from a delay in launching ROV, offset slightly by the success in transferring engineering and support resources for bar code products to India.
-The Committee determined that the Company only substantially met objective 5, because even though quality measurements improved, the method of measurement changed and consequently an adequate comparison measurement for this objective could not be achieved.
-This was offset by successful ISO recertification.
-The Committee determined that objective 6 was met largely as a result of the Company's success in retaining and motivating its top talent and overall employee population in a challenging economic climate.
-The Committee determined that the Company exceeded objective 7 primarily by ending the year with a cash balance well in excess of plan, offset by underperforming in meeting revenue targets.
+The Committee determined that the Company substantially met objective 4 primarily by ending the year with a cash balance well in excess of plan and managing the operating loss to better than target despite underperforming in meeting revenue targets.
+The Committee determined that objective 5 was met largely as a result of the Company's success in retaining and motivating its top talent and overall employee population in a challenging economic climate.

-Based upon the level of success in meeting the stated performance objectives described above, the Compensation Committee recommended to the Board, and the Board approved, an incentive bonus for Alexander Tokman of \$236,500.
-The Compensation Committee awarded Jeff Wilson, Thomas Walker, Sridhar Madhavan and Ian Brown bonuses of \$86,700, \$97,200, \$84,000 and \$74,800, respectively.
-With respect to the Chief Executive Officer, the Compensation Committee recommended to the Board, and the Board approved, and with respect to each of the other executive officers, the Compensation Committee approved, paying one-half of the incentive bonus in cash with the remaining half to be paid in additional stock option awards in an amount equal to one-half of the incentive bonus divided by the value of the stock option, determined for this purpose to be \$1.72.
+Based upon the level of success in meeting the stated performance objectives described above, the Compensation Committee recommended to the Board, and the Board approved, an incentive bonus to be paid in stock options in lieu of cash for Alexander Tokman of \$140,000.
+The Compensation Committee awarded Jeff Wilson, Thomas Walker, Sridhar Madhavan and Ian Brown bonuses to be paid in stock options in lieu of cash of \$50,600, \$56,900, \$50,200 and \$44,600, respectively.
+With respect to the Chief Executive Officer, the Compensation Committee recommended to the Board, and the Board approved, and with respect to each of the other executive officers, the Compensation Committee approved, paying the incentive bonus in additional stock option awards in an amount equal to the incentive bonus divided by the value of the stock option, determined for this purpose to be \$2.00.
 The exercise price of the options was the closing market price of the Company's common stock on the Nasdaq Global Market on the grant date.
 The options were fully vested upon grant with a ten year term.